When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: LLM-as-Judge

 \section{LLM-as-Judge}

-Using LLMs to evaluate other LLM outputs (``LLM-as-judge'') has gained traction as a scalable alternative to human evaluation~\citep{zheng2023judging}.
+Using LLMs to evaluate other LLM outputs (``LLM-as-judge'') is widely used as a scalable alternative to human evaluation~\citep{zheng2023judging}.
 This section examines when this approach works, when it fails, and provides concrete examples of effective judge prompts.